 Fasting and Hormones

-That is why women need to keep their menstrual cycles into account when practicing fasting.
+That is why women need to keep their menstrual cycles in account when practicing fasting.
 I highly recommend you take a look at Dr. Mindy Pelz’s work.
 As a researcher, she is highly passionate about fasting and its effects on your hormones.

 She can tell you all about how to manage your fasting schedule according to your menstrual cycle, better than I ever could!
-She even wrote a book about fasting specifically tailored to women and their hormones, which is at the top of my reading list.
+She even wrote a book about fasting specifically tailored to women and their hormones, which is currently at the top of my reading list.

 2. Increase Collagen Intake